umrlastig/tracklib/doc/source/notebook/index.rst

 Use Cases
 ==========

-A few use cases that describe recent application with GPS trajectories have been identified by the developpers Group.
+A few use cases that describe application with GPS trajectories have been identified by the developpers Group.
 Each use case is related to one or more previous research work.
 Each use case, uses several features of the tracklib library.